JW Marriott Essex House: History

 The hotel was renovated from 1990 to 1991, at a cost of over $75 million.
 The renovation work was complicated by the fact that Marriott had sold approximately 100 units in the hotel as condominiums.
 Their owners had to be paid to leave during renovations and the new guest rooms had to be constructed around the residential units, which were located randomly throughout the building.
 The renovations decreased the room count from 690 to 591 and added central air-conditioning, replacing the hotel's unsightly window units.
-The restored hotel reopened on September 24, 1991 as Essex House Hotel Nikko New York.
+The restored hotel reopened on September 24, 1991, as Essex House Hotel Nikko New York.
 Japan Air Lines sold the hotel to Strategic Hotels & Resorts in 1999, who engaged Starwood Hotels to manage it as part of the Westin Hotels division as Essex House – A Westin Hotel.

 The Dubai Investment Group acquired the hotel from Strategic in 2006 for $424 million.
 The group put the property under the management of its Jumeirah Hotels & Resorts chain as Jumeirah Essex House and undertook a $90 million renovation, overseen by Hirsch Bedner Associates, an Atlanta-based design firm.

 In 2012, Strategic Hotels & Resorts re-acquired the hotel from the Dubai Investment Group for $325 million—$50 million less than Dubai Investment paid for the property six years earlier.
 The hotel was renamed JW Marriott Essex House New York on September 8, 2012, after the sale closed.

-In March 2016, Anbang Insurance Group, a Beijing-based Chinese insurance company, purchased Strategic Hotels & Resorts.
+In March 2016, Anbang Insurance Group, a Beijing-based insurance company, purchased Strategic Hotels & Resorts.
 The deal included the Essex House and 15 other luxury hotels and resorts.
-The deal was first announced as being worth $6.5 billion, but ended up being for $5.5 billion after Strategic was forbidden by the US Government to sell the Hotel del Coronado to overseas buyers, due to its location adjacent to Naval Base Coronado.
+The deal was announced at $6.5 billion, but was reduced to $5.5 billion after the U.S. prohibitted the sale of the Hotel del Coronado to overseas buyers, due to its location adjacent to Naval Base Coronado.

 In November 2018 it was reported that, under pressure from the Chinese government to offload overseas assets, Anbang had hired Bank of America to solicit buyers for Strategic Hotels & Resorts.

-The hotel was formerly the home of a many-starred restaurant, Alain Ducasse at Essex House.
+The hotel was formerly the home of a 3 Michelin-starred restaurant, Alain Ducasse at Essex House.
 However, Ducasse closed the restaurant at Essex House in January 2007.
 In early 2008, South Gate Restaurant and Bar opened in the hotel.

 The hotel is known for being the place of death for the musician Donny Hathaway and one of the final living places for musician David Bowie and Russian-born composer Igor Stravinsky.

 Casey Stengel frequented the Essex House during his New York Yankees and New York Mets managing careers.
 Many visiting Major League Baseball teams have lodged at the Essex House when playing the Mets and Yankees.